martinhaefner/simppl/README.md

    };
 ```

-This service instance did not implement a handler for the echo method
+This service instance does not implement a handler for the echo method
 yet.
 But you have seen how the service's instance name is provided.
 Let's provide an implementation for the echo method: